TheLostLight/Samagotchi4s/README.md

 - [main.c](SamagoApp/main.c) for the SamagoApp.

-** Samagotchi4s is an undergraduate project by the students of UNBC.
-All credit for the creation of the original MiniOs goes to its original creators, found here [MiniOs github](https://github.com/rromanotero/minios).**
+**Samagotchi4s is an undergraduate project by the students of UNBC.
+All credit for the creation of the original MiniOs goes to its original creators, found here: [MiniOs github](https://github.com/rromanotero/minios).**